3F/Conari/Readme.md

 [![](https://raw.githubusercontent.com/3F/Conari/master/Conari/Resources/Conari_v1.png)](https://github.com/3F/Conari)

-Conari engine represents powerful platform for work with unmanaged memory, pe-modules, and their data: Libraries, Executable Modules, other native (C/C++, ...) and binary data.
+Conari engine represents powerful platform for work with unmanaged memory, pe-modules, and their data: Libraries, Executable Modules, other native (C/C++, ...) and raw binary data.

 Lightweight and flexible binding, even accessing to complex types like structures without their declaration at all.
 Also contains wrappers for types like unmanaged structures, unmanaged strings, and much more.